paulshryock/Eustace/README.md

 ## Contributing

-If you'd like to contribute, please fork the repository and use a feature branch.
+If you'd like to contribute, please read the [Code of Conduct](https://github.com/paulshryock/Hello-World-Front-End/blob/master/CODE_OF_CONDUCT.md), then fork the repository and use a feature branch.
 Pull requests are welcome.

 ## Links